avannus/CircuitSimDocker/README.md

 curl https://raw.githubusercontent.com/avannus/CircuitSimDocker/main/CircuitSimDocker.sh --output CircuitSimDocker.sh && chmod +x CircuitSimDocker.sh
 ```

-There is now an executable script wherever you ran the command above.
-Move it to where you would like to have file access from your machine.

-The script should always work but won't auto-update #TODO

 ### Run the Script

 To run, ensure Docker is running, open a terminal to the directory where the script now resides, and run the script: